 Many of today’s economic policy instruments support an economically unsustainable linear economic system and slow down the transition to a circular economy.
 Changing the course of the economy towards business models, innovations and product development that support a circular economy requires tax policy reform.

-This project will study the ways to promote the transition to a circular economy through tax and aid policy by shifting the focus from the taxation of work to the taxation of the consumption of natural resources and the burdening of the environment.
+This project studied the ways to promote the transition to a circular economy through tax and aid policy by shifting the focus from the taxation of work to the taxation of the consumption of natural resources and the burdening of the environment.

-During 2018, the project will explore and compile the best European economic policy instruments and practices for promoting a circular economy.
-The project will also analyse and model the effects and opportunities brought to Finland by an ecological tax shift, as well as produce a scenario of how a shift in the focus of tax and aid policy could best promote a circular economy in Finland.
+During 2018, the project explored and compiled the best European economic policy instruments and practices for promoting a circular economy.
+The project also analysed and modelled the effects and opportunities brought to Finland by an ecological tax shift, as well as produced a scenario of how a shift in the focus of tax and aid policy could best promote a circular economy in Finland.

-We are searching for answers to the following questions.
+We searched for answers to the following questions.